-No documentation describes the hall's furnishings during the early twentieth century; it is now furnished with items of hall furniture that were probably used in Colonel Moody's house and in the house W.L.
-Moody, Jr., owned before moving here.
+No documentation describes the hall's furnishings during the early twentieth century; it is now furnished with items of hall furniture that were probably used in the house W.L.
+Moody, Jr., owned before moving here, and from his father's house.